FAQs

 What does an EMS machine actually do?

-An EMS machine sends controlled pulses to a muscle so it contracts.
-This may help maintain or build muscle activation during rehab, especially when the muscle is weak, inhibited or hard to switch on.
+An EMS machine sends controlled electrical pulses to a muscle so it contracts.
+This may support muscle activation during rehabilitation, particularly when the muscle is weak, inhibited or difficult to activate voluntarily.

 How often can I use an EMS machine?